Playa Madera, Nicaragua: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you pick the necessary type.
-Many adapters available are just plugs and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Check that you find the correct kind.
+Many adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most locations.

 July